 Moreover, consumers are willing to trust brands quickly.
 Therefore, the brand equity that used to serve as a consumer short cut has eroded.
 That said, social media influencers and internet marketing are not very discerning.
 Time will tell whether brand equity makes a comeback.
 Watch the documentaries on the Fyre Festival on Netflix or Hulu to determine whether you think its plausible that consumers begin to crave the certainty of Big Brands again.

-Regardless, barriers to entry are clearly lower than they used to be.
 The perception of viability attracts assets to the industry.
 When new assets chase returns faster than industry profit pools grow, total profit declines.
 Importantly, Mr. Market knows that.
 So it’s worth looking to see how entities are priced given the facts.
 Kraft Heinz is a traditional CPG company impacted by these trends; though mostly because of consumer’s willingness to trust private label brands.
 Its valuation relative to history looks like:

 Source: Bloomberg